Azure/acr/docs/custom-domain/registry-setup.md

   - Create a single file containing both the public certificate and private key
      - `cat container-registry.contoso.com.key.pem >> container-registry-contoso-com-pem`
      - `cat container-registry.contoso.com.cert.pem >> container-registry-contoso-com-pem`
+  - For each data domain, follow the same steps above to prepare the PEM formatted files containing the public certificate and private key.

-  Azure Key Vault allows you to [create certificates](https://docs.microsoft.com/azure/key-vault/certificate-scenarios) signed with a Certificate Authority.
+  Azure Key Vault allows you to [create](https://docs.microsoft.com/azure/key-vault/certificate-scenarios) Certificate Authority (CA) signed certificates.

 ## Prepare your existing registry
 We will enable two features on your registry that are currently in preview: